daannoordenbos/daannoordenbos.github.io/research.md

 ## Other Research

-In addition to my formal publications, I have worked on several smaller research projects, including [an analysis of a randomized policy for a simple game](https://daannoordenbos.github.io/flood-it/) and an [investigation into the winning probabilities in Snakes and Ladders](https://daannoordenbos.github.io/snakes-ladders/).
+In addition to my formal publications, I have worked on several smaller research projects, including [an analysis of a randomised policy for a simple game](https://daannoordenbos.github.io/flood-it/) and an [investigation into the winning probabilities in Snakes and Ladders](https://daannoordenbos.github.io/snakes-ladders/).